OPS-E2E-PPE/VBA-Docs/api/Word.ContentControl.XMLMapping.md

 keywords: vbawd10.chm266534916
 f1_keywords:
 - vbawd10.chm266534916
-ms.prod: word
 api_name:
 - Word.ContentControl.XMLMapping
 ms.assetid: 3730e4b2-b69c-3428-6968-4a48a3dc0b93
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # ContentControl.XMLMapping property (Word)

 Returns an **[XMLMapping](Word.XMLMapping.md)** object that represents the mapping of a content control to XML data in the data store of a document.
 Read-only.

 ## Syntax

 _expression_. `XMLMapping`

  _expression_ An expression that returns a [ContentControl](./Word.ContentControl.md) object.